How to go to a Gospel Mass in Harlem, New York City

 5. Respect the space allotted to the congregation

-You will enter the church moments before it begins and will usually be seated in an upper box from which to observe the proceedings.
-The main congregation usually sits on the ground floor, but you may also have parishioners sitting next to you in the box.
+You will enter the church moments before it begins and will usually be seated in an upper box where you will be able to watch the proceedings.
+The main congregation is usually seated on the ground floor, but you may also have parishioners seated next to you in the box.

 6. Prepare a donation